Philosophy (PHIL)

 PHIL 3780 Africana Philosophy (3 credits)

 Introduces central philosophical issues and figures from Africa and the African Diaspora.
 Approaches perennial issues in philosophy of human nature and social/political philosophy from an Africana perspective.
-Topics of discussion may include the ontological status of race, the nature of racism, the relation between race and personal identity, contemporary race relations, global feminism and the existence of a distinctly "African" philosophy.
-Philosophers studied may include Zera Yacob, Kwame Appiah, WEB DuBois, Marcus Garvey, Frantz Fanon, Paget Henry, Sylvia Wynter, Angela Davis, Charles Mills, and Lewis Gordon.
+Topics of discussion may include: the ontological status of race, the nature of racism, the relation between race and personal identity, contemporary race relations, global feminism and the existence of a distinctly "African" philosophy.
+Philosophers studied may include: Zera Yacob, Kwame Appiah, W.E.B.
+DuBois, Marcus Garvey, Frantz Fanon, Paget Henry, Sylvia Wynter, Angela Davis, Charles Mills and Lewis Gordon.

 Level of Study: Undergraduate